 As the first and one of only two public honors colleges in the country, we’ve made it our mission to put every student at St. Mary’s College of Maryland in charge of their own journey forward.
-And we do that through a curriculum we call LEAD.
+And we do that through an initiative we call LEAD.

 LEAD stands for Learning Through Experiential and Applied Discovery.
 Think of it as an all-encompassing, integrative pathway that will prepare you for whatever your next step is—research, graduate school, or the workforce.

 The Honors College Promise

 We guarantee every student the opportunity to engage in a research, internship, or international experience.
 Combine that with the rest of your St. Mary’s College experience and you’ll be well on your way to a rewarding career.

 What is LEAD?